nccgroup/pythia/README.md

 # Author & license

-Released as open source by NCC Group Plc - http://www.nccgroup.com/
+A beta version of this tool was released as open source by NCC Group Plc - http://www.nccgroup.com/

-Developed by David Cannings (@edeca) david.cannings@nccgroup.com
+Continued development is by David Cannings (@edeca).

 http://www.github.com/nccgroup/pythia